aws/aws-cdk/packages/@aws-cdk/aws-synthetics/README.md

 });
 ```

-- `Code.fromInline(code)` - inline the handle code as a string.
 - `Code.fromAsset(path)` - specify a directory or a .zip file in the local filesystem which will be zipped and uploaded to S3 before deployment.
 See also [bundling asset code](https://github.com/aws/aws-cdk/tree/master/packages/%40aws-cdk/aws-lambda#Bundling-Asset-Code).
-Every time you change your canary script in the asset, an asset hash will be updated to ensure that the stack will be updated accordingly.
+When your application builds, the folder structure `nodejs/node_modules` will be automatically appended to your local directory.
 - `Code.fromBucket(bucket, key, objectVersion?)` - specify an S3 object that contains the archive of your runtime code.

 ### Discussion + Future Work